wordgen/cli/README.md

 ## Reproducible Builds

 Each release binary is built using the [Dockerfile] and [Makefile].
-This enables you to easily verify the release binaries by building one yourself and comparing the checksums.
+This enables you to easily verify them by building one yourself and comparing the checksums.

 For example, to build a Linux amd64 binary, run the following command in the repository directory: